 Code of Practice in Relation to Billing Information and Payment Collection for Telecommunications Services

 In October 2011, the CA issued a voluntary code of practice entitled “Code of Practice in Relation to Billing and Payment Collection for Telecommunications Services”, with a view to reducing billing disputes and enhancing the transparency of billing information.
 This code of practice provides guidance to telecommunications operators on chargeable items to be included in their bills, and arrangements for payment collection.
 As at March 2017, seven local fixed network operators and four mobile network operators had pledged compliance with the code.
 We have published on our website a consumer alert as well as a summary of the compliance status of all operators for the information of consumers.
 We will continue to closely monitor the implementation and effectiveness of this code of practice.

 Industry Code of Practice for Provision of Mobile TV Services

-According to the Framework for Development of Broadcast-Type Mobile TV Services in Hong Kong, which was promulgated by the Government in December 2008 and revised in February 2010, the industry is required to develop a code of practice on the provision of Mobile TV Services, both local broadcast-type and streaming-type, for the purpose of self-regulation.
+According to the Framework for Development of Broadcast-type Mobile TV Services in Hong Kong promulgated by the Government in December 2008 and revised in February 2010, the industry is required to develop a code of practice on the provision of Mobile TV Services, both local broadcast-type and streaming-type, for the purpose of self-regulation.
 In August 2012, CAHK issued a code of practice for Mobile TV Services.
 With a view to protecting children and public morals, the code requires Mobile TV Service providers to implement access controls for pornographic and obscene content.
 Mobile TV Service providers should also have regard to the prevailing standards of morality generally accepted by society, and in particular be vigilant about the likely effects of their television content on children.